cse-sim/cse/doc/src/records/battery.md

 **btMeter=*choice***

-Name of a meter by which the BATTERY's power input/output (i.e., charge/discharge) is recorded.
-Charges to the BATTERY system would be seen as a positive powerflow while discharges from the BATTERY system would be seen as a negative value.
+Name of a METER to which the BATTERY's charge/discharge energy flows are recorded.
+Battery energy flows are accumulated to meter end use "BT".
+Battery energy flows are seen from the standpoint of a "load" on the electric grid, so charges to the BATTERY system are positive values while discharges from the BATTERY system are negative values.

-Note btMeter determines the source for the probe value *loadSeen*.
+Note btMeter also determines the source for the probe value *loadSeen*.
 See discussion and example under btChgReq (below).

 <%= member_table(
   units: "",
   legal_range: "meter name ",
   default: "*none* ",
-  required: "No",
-  variability: "constant")
-  %>

-**btEndUse=*choice***

-Meter end use to which the BATTERY's charged/discharged energy should be accumulated.
-Note that the battery end use is seen from the standpoint of a "load" on the electric grid.
-That is, when the battery is being charged, the end use will show up as positive.
-When the battery is being discharged (i.e., when it is offsetting other loads), it is seen as negative.

-<%= insert_file('doc/src/enduses.md') %>

-<%= member_table(
-  units: "",
-  legal_range: "*Codes listed above*",
-  default: "BT",
   required: "No",
   variability: "constant")
   %>